 Contemporary shamanic practice looks different depending on the tradition, cosmology, or beliefs that guide your practice.
 The variations in authentic shamanic practice are a rich and complex field of good work being done today.
 At the same time there is a line for most practitioners when their early experimentation and uncertain dabbling became a way of living that they could not back out of.
 Join host and shaman, Christina Pratt, as she responds to multiple questions from listeners about what contemporary shamanic practice can look like.
 How do we hold space at work or in our unwieldy extended families?
 How do we practice without community?
 How do we practice in a community that doesn’t?
 How do we maintain balance sufficient to practice when contemporary life seems determined to distract, deny, and disillusion?
 How do we deepen our practice with all the demands on our time to become the practitioners needed by our time?

 Listen to the show (just click the Play arrow):

 or download (right-click the link) the What Does Shamanic Practice Look Like? .mp3 audio

 About Christina Pratt…

 Shamanic teacher and author, Christina is a skilled shamanic healer who weaves her authentic shamanic experience, extensive training, and experience with shamans from Ecuador, Nepal, Tibet, and Africa into her contemporary practice.
 She has been in practice for 20 years, specializing in soul retrieval healings, soul part integration, and ancestral healing.
 She is the director of the Last Mask Center for Shamanic Healing in Portland, Oregon.

-Comments Off Original post date: Wednesday, May 4th, 2016
+Comments Off on What Does Shamanic Practice Look Like?
+Original post date: Wednesday, May 4th, 2016